 This weekly planning strategy is based on Stephen Covey’s book The 7 Habits of Highly Effective People.
 “THE 7 HABITS” is a Registered Trademark of Franklin Covey Co.
-This post is in no way associated with nor endorsed by Franklin Covey Co.
+This post is in not associated with nor endorsed by Franklin Covey Co.

 How I Plan My Week

-A personal mission statement gives you guidance in life.
-If you don’t already have one, make one.
-Review your mission statement weekly and adjust as necessary.
+Although not absolutely necessary to begin, a personal mission statement gives you guidance and is a reminder of what is important to you.
+If you don’t already have one, take some time to write one.
+Every week review your mission statement and update it as necessary.

 My Personal Mission Statement: